skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.1** - ** PLEASE NOTE** The .exe file name has changed and the old one should be deleted.
+Revamped GUI, added some account/character management

+-- Working - listing/changing current account/character information

+-- Not working - creating new account, cleanup/deletion of accounts/characters/orphaned objects

 **0.0.2.0** - Prep work for adding additional modules for management, renaming project

 **0.0.1.8** - Massive internal changes to virtualize datagrid -> loading/filtering should be MUCH faster, code cleanup